unahouExosite/docs/widget/README.md

 read(TargetResource, Options) -> Deferred
 ```

-- `TargetResource` is an array with the following format:
+- `TargetResource` is an array with the following format, where `DeviceAlias` and `DataportAlias` are strings.
 ```
 [
   DeviceAlias,